Home (Basshunter song): Background and release

 After almost five years since the release of "Elinor", Basshunter released his new single "Masterpiece" on 18 October 2018.
 On 20 August 2019 Basshunter announced that a new single would be released soon and revealed that its name was "Home".
 On 14 October Basshunter played the song live in a nightclub in Edinburgh and later announced that the new single would be released in two weeks.

 "Home" was released on 27 September 2019 by Artistars, PowerHouse, Roton, Teta Records, Warner Music Russia, Warner Music Sweden and Yeni Dünya Müzik.
 The audio was published by Warner Music Sweden the next day.
 The song is three minutes and three seconds long.
 The idea for the song originated during Powerhouse's yearly song writing camp held in Dubai.
 "Home" was written by Cedric Lorrain, Javier Gonzalez, Basshunter, Linnea Deb, Robert Uhlmann and Thomas G:son, and produced by Jakob Redze with vocals by Linnea Deb.
 A lyric video for "Home" directed by Jay Vasquez was published by Basshunter on 10 October 2019.
 Animated film depicts Basshunter's positive outlook on life without negativity and revenge.
 "Angels Ain't Listening" is the next single released on 29 May 2020.

-The cover of the single features the video game EVE Online, a game Altberg played extensively during the recording and release of this song.